Employee lifetime value

-Employee lifetime value (ELTV) is the a metric to estimate the total value an employee brings to an organization throughout their tenure with a company.

-Description

-Employee lifetime value is the human resources people analytics metric to estimate the total value an employee brings to an organization throughout their tenure with a company.
+Employee lifetime value (ELTV) is a human resources people analytics metric to estimate the total value an employee will bring to an organization throughout their tenure with a company.
 The term for the metric was coined by Maia Josebachvili.

-ELTV encompasses various factors, such as the employee's contributions, performance, skills, and potential impact on business growth and enables a business to determine how much to invest in employee recruitment, retention, and development.
-ELTV determines the return on investment (ROI) of an employee.
+ELTV encompasses various factors, such as the employee's contributions, performance, skills, and potential impact on business growth; and helps a business to decide how much to invest in employee recruitment, retention, and development.
+ELTV estimates the return on investment (ROI) of an employee.